-Insomnia — the recurring inability to go to sleep as desired or to wake up feeling rested — is one of the three most common reasons medical marijuana users cite for consuming cannabis.
-In states and countries not fortunate enough to have legal medical or recreational marijuana, insomnia is also a top reported reason for self-medicating with cannabis.
+Insomnia — the recurring inability to go to sleep as desired or to wake up feeling rested — is one of the three most common reasons medical cannabis users cite for consuming cannabis.
+In states and countries not fortunate enough to have legal medical or recreational cannabis, insomnia is also a top reported reason for self-medicating with cannabis.

 What does this mean for people hoping to treat their insomnia?
 They should pay close attention to the type of strain they use, when they last consume cannabis before bed and how ongoing use affects their ability to feel rested in the morning.